procivis/one-core/README.md

 \* CRYSTALS-DILITHIUM is a post-quantum resistant signature scheme, selected by NIST for [Post-Quantum Cryptography Standardization][pqc].
 Support for the recently published [FIPS-204][fips] is planned for the near future.

-Additionally, Procivis One supports verification of proofs which use VCDM 1.1.
+- **Backwards compatibility**: Procivis One supports verification of proofs which use VCDM 1.1.

+- **Additional VC formats**: Procivis One supports verification of VCs embedded in optical barcodes.
+See [Verifiable Credentials Barcode v0.7][vcbarcode].

 #### ISO mdocs